JayKickliter/IPPDSP.jl/README.md

 ### Binary Dependancies ###

 IPP is a commercial product.
 To use **IPPDSP**, you will need to manually install the IPP libraries.
 You can download a 30 day trial for free.
-They are available for Windows, Linux, and OS X. The location of the libraries will need to be in either you OS library search path, or in Julia's global variable `DS_LOAD_PATH`.
-If Julia can't find `libIPPS`, at the command `push!(DL_LOAD_PATH, "/path/to/IPPLibs")` in `.juliarc.jl` located in your home folder.
+They are available for Windows, Linux, and OS X. The location of the libraries will need to be in either your OS library search path, or in Julia's global variable `DS_LOAD_PATH`.
+If Julia can't find `libIPPS`, add the command `push!(DL_LOAD_PATH, "/path/to/IPPLibs")` in `.juliarc.jl` located in your home folder.
 Here's the contents of my `.juliarc.jl` (OS X):

 ```jl
     push!(DL_LOAD_PATH, "/opt/intel/ipp/lib")